bahmutov/csv-pair/README.md

     sudo npm install -g csv-pair

-Check if the tool has been installed by running from the terminal
+Check if the tool has been installed by running from the terminal.
+It should show the input parameters

-    csv-pair
+    $ csv-pair
+    Usage: <filename1.csv> <filename2.csv> <output.csv>

 ### Small print